-- Battery issues.
+- Dead batteries.
 Whether you need a jumpstart or your battery is faulty and needs to be replaced, most technicians can help on the spot.

-- Lockout services.
-If you accidentally lock your keys in your car, your provider will help you access your vehicle, or organise a locksmith.
+- Getting locked out of your car.
+If you accidentally lock your keys in your car, your provider will help you access your vehicle or organise a locksmith.

-- Emergency fuel supply.
+- Running out of fuel.
 Mobile technicians normally carry an emergency supply of petrol or diesel, but they will need to arrange towing if your car runs out of LPG fuel.

 - Failure to start.
 Sometimes you just can't get the engine running, and there is no immediately obvious reason why.

 - Flat tyres.
 Putting on the spare wheel is a strenuous and grubby task, and even if you're physically capable of doing it, there are plenty of reasons why you might prefer to get help.